2019–2020 Guinean protests: Slogans

 The demonstrators are demanding in the first place the non-candidacy of Alpha Condé for a third term and the non-modification or the new constitution in Guinea.
-Crazy, Crazy, crazy, Go Away, Alpha Conde, No New Constitution Until You're Gone! is popular slogans during the popular movement and widespread demonstrations.
+Crazy, Crazy, crazy, Go Away, Alpha Condé, No New Constitution Until You're Gone! were popular slogans during the popular movement and widespread demonstrations.

 Protests leading up to Constitutional Referendum

 Protests against the referendum in the buildup to polling day led to the deaths of over 32 people between October 2019 to March 2020, with regular protests taking place in Conakry and other cities including Labé, Mamou, Boké or Nzérékoré.

 During the protests, several government offices, schools and police stations were attacked with the aim of destroying voting materials.
 Some of the scenes that took place during that period included attackers entering a police station in Mamou and tearing up voter lists and ransacking boxes of electoral cards; two schools that were planned to be used as polling stations were set on fire; several administrative buildings in the north and southern part of the country were also set on fire; and in Labé, tyres were burnt in the streets and road barricades set up.

 On September 18, 2021, four figures from the National Front for the Defense of the Constitution (FNDC) returned to Guinea.
 These fierce opponents of constitutional reform and Alpha Condé's candidacy for a third term had fled abroad.
 Almost two weeks after the coup, Ibrahima Diallo, Sékou Koundouno, rapper Djani Alfa and blogger Fodé Sanikayi Kouyaté were greeted as heroes by a huge crowd in Conakry.